Project 1.1 Introduction to the Blackboard, Vivado, and Verilog

 3. Modify your code to turn on all LEDs

 Modify your code to connect all slide switches to all green LEDs on your Blackboard, with each slide switch turning on the LED above it.
 Note that LEDs 10 and 11 are three-color LED packages, but the green LEDs can be accessed individually.

 Instead of turning on the LED above each switch, reverse the order so SW0 turns on LED11, SW1 turns on LED10, etc. Can you do this by modifying your Verilog source file?
 Or by modifying the xdc constraints file?
 Would either work?
 Try it!
 Try both!

 The topic document provides some useful background information on the seven-segment display.
 TOPIC: Seven Segment Display Illumination

-Connect three pushbuttons to the three leds (Red, Green, and Blue) that are included in LED7.
-Drive the individual LEDs (LED7) only when the corresponding pushbutton is pressed.
+Connect three pushbuttons to the three leds (Red, Green, and Blue) that are included in one of the RGB LEDs.
+Drive the individual colors only when the corresponding pushbutton is pressed.

 2. Include a “Master ON/OFF” switch

-Drive LED7 from the three pushbuttons as in challenge 1, but include SW7 as a master on/off switch.
-Drive the LEDs with the pushbuttons when SW7 outputs a “1”, and ignore the pushbuttons (leave the LEDs dark) when SW7 is a “0”.
+Drive an RGB LED from three pushbuttons as in challenge 1, but include a switch as a master on/off switch.
+Drive the LEDs with the pushbuttons when the switch outputs a “1”, and ignore the pushbuttons (leave the LEDs dark) when the switch is a “0”.